rodrigogs/serverless-finch/README.md

 A Serverless Framework plugin for deployment of static website assets of your Serverless project to AWS S3.

+#### `Serverless framework is not allowing to pass cli arguments to plugins anymore, so this fork uses environment variables instead.
+Options still the same.`

 ## Installation

 ```